vanrein/0cpm-Firmerware/doc/porting.rst

 access to the flash memory, even for writing.
 Your best bet would be to first download the entire contents of flash, of course.

+The bootloader is the first target that could actually be useful to burn into the phone's flash.
+Ideally, this would be done in such a place that the original firmware can be re-inserted if so required;
+end-users will be more likely to try your firmerware if it is also possible to move back to the original situation that they had.
+It could be useful if the 0cpm Bootloader could continue to be used even under the original firmware, as it gives more control to the end-user.
+Please document clearly if and how this works on the target platform you are porting to.

 Note that the bootloader will only run as long as the phone is off-hook;
 if it is on-hook during boot, it will skip to the actual application.
 Given that development machines are usually open, the horn is usually